 Another thing to consider is ease of transport.
 Generally, the more the cost goes up, the less portable the simulator becomes, although there are exceptions.

 With just a portable freestanding launch monitor like the SkyTrak+ or Bushnell Launch Pro, mobility is not an issue at all.
 Net setups are usually easy to set up, take down and transport.
-Screen and projector setups are usually less portable, but they can still be transported nonetheless.
+Screen and projector setups are usually less portable, but they can still be moved nonetheless.

 You can also pair launch monitors with enclosure systems like the HomeCourse ProScreen 180 which can be retracted with the press of a handset button.